To ensure your safety and to avoid delays, please follow these instructions. This will help to ensure your comfort and reduce complications.

 No Food or Drink

 Please notify your physician if you have a cold, fever, or infection before coming to the clinic for your procedure.
-Please bring a current list of current medications (including over-the-counter and herbal remedies) with dosages and administration times, along with a list of allergies.
+Please bring a list of current medications (including over-the-counter and herbal remedies) with dosages and administration times, along with a list of allergies.

 Leave Valuables at Home